-The consolidated financial statements comprise the financial statements of the Company and subsidiaries it controlled at the end of the reporting period ('the Group').
+The consolidated financial statements (prior year only) comprise the financial statements of the Company and subsidiaries it controlled at the end of the relevant period ('the Group').
 A controlled entity is an entity over which the Company has the ability and right to govern the financial and operating policies so as to obtain benefits from the entity's activities.
-The financial statements of subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
+The financial statements of subsidiaries are prepared for the same reporting period as the parent company.